 Her yoga journey began in 2008 as a student of mindfulness meditation, and shortly thereafter she landed on her mat.
-She’s enjoyed practicing with teachers from diverse traditions, but is a dedicated student of Embodyoga®.
-She studied Embodyoga® with Corinne Andrews and Patty Townsend during her 200 hour teacher training at Yoga Center Amherst in 2016, and has also completed 30 hours of training in restorative yoga therapeutics with Jillian Pransky.
-In May of 2017 she opened Great Falls Yoga in Turners Falls in hopes of sharing yoga with everyone in her community.
-She is committed to ensuring that everyone has the opportunity to benefit from the art and science of this practice.
-Prior to becoming a student of yoga, Elena attended the University of Vermont where she majored in environmental studies and psychology; the deep forests of the natural world and the deep space of the mind continually inspire her practice.
+She is grateful for the teachings of Embodyoga®, which she studied with Corinne Andrews and Patty Townsend during her 200 hour teacher training at Yoga Center Amherst in 2016.
+She has also completed 30 hours of training in restorative yoga therapeutics with Jillian Pransky.
+She currently studies TCTSY, an evidence-based adjunctive treatment for complex trauma, which she plans to offer at Great Falls Yoga in Spring of 2019.

-Jackie is a 200 hour certified Akhanda® (Holistic) Yoga teacher.
+Jackie Howard is a 200 hour certified Akhanda (Holistic) Yoga teacher.
 She completed her training at Anand Prakash Ashram in Rishikesh India under the loving guidance of her teacher Yogrishi Vishvketu-ji.
-In addition to her Hatha Yoga training she is also a student of Bhakti Yoga in the Vaishnava tradition, as taught by A.C Bhaktivendanta Swami Prabhupada.
-She feels incredibly blessed for all the great teachers that inspire her daily; Srila Prabhupada, Swami Sivananda, Radhanath Swami, Pema Chodron, HH the 14th Dalai Lama.
-She feels to be an effective teacher you must also be a dedicated student, Jackie continues her training in the Akhanda, Bhakti & Sivananda traditions hoping to bring herself & students closer to our true nature, which is loving, compassionate & kind.
+In addition to her Hatha Yoga training she is also a student of Bhakti Yoga in the Vaisnava tradition.
+Her approach draws from the idea that yoga is more of a ‘work-in’ than a ‘work-out’.
+Although a flexible body has many benefits, it’s ultimately the flexibility of the mind & the openness of the heart that will allow us to expand and grow infinitely in the journey of yoga.
+Jackie feels to be an effective teacher you must also be a dedicated student, she continues her training in the Akhanda, Bhakti & Sivananda traditions hoping to bring herself & students closer to our true nature, which is loving, compassionate & kind.